tianjianl/tianjianl/README.md

 ### Hi there 👋
-My name is Tianjian Li, I have received my B.A. in Mathematics and Computer Science from New York University.
+My name is Tianjian Li.
+I have received my B.A. in Mathematics and Computer Science from New York University.
 I will be pursuing a M.S. degree at Johns Hopkins University starting from fall 2022.

 My current research interests span natural language processing with deep learning.
 I am currently focusing on multilingual NLP.
 I aim to design more resource efficient algorithms for 1) Improving the ability for smaller models to perform zero-shot/few-shot transfer learning tasks and 2) Enhancing  performance on various tasks on low resource languages.